What's Love Got to Do with It (song): Background and recording

 The song was written by Terry Britten and Graham Lyle, who originally offered it to Cliff Richard, but it was rejected.
-It was then given to Phyllis Hyman, who wanted to do the song, but Arista Records head Clive Davis would not allow her.
-The song then was offered to Donna Summer, who has stated she sat with it for a couple of years but never recorded it.
 Some months before Turner recorded the song, the British pop group Bucks Fizz were offered it.
-Member Jay Aston requested to sing lead on the track after hearing the demo, but was told by the producer that it was unsuitable for a female lead vocal.
+Member Jay Aston asked to sing lead on the track after hearing the demo, but was told by the producer that it was unsuitable for a female lead vocal.
 The group went on to record it in February 1984, but sung by male member Bobby G. Aston recalls the demo was very similar to the eventual Tina Turner version, but their finished version was in a very different style.
 It was intended for possible inclusion on their next album I Hear Talk but was shelved when Turner released her version first.
 The Bucks Fizz version went unreleased until it was included on a re-issue of their Are You Ready album in 2000.
 The Original Bucks Fizz included the song in their reunion concert tour in October 2009.